Plumbing Service Plans: Are They Worth It? Complete Guide & Costs

 Not everything is covered under a standard plumbing service plan.
 Typical exclusions include:

-• Septic systems and well pumps — usually require costly add-ons
+• Septic systems and well pumps, which usually require costly add-ons

-• Sewer lines beyond the home's foundation — outdoor lines are often excluded
+• Sewer lines beyond the home's foundation, since outdoor lines are often excluded

-• Galvanized pipe replacement — many plans explicitly exclude full repipes
+• Galvanized pipe replacement and other full repipe projects

-• Pools, spas, and lawn sprinkler systems — considered specialty systems
+• Pools, spas, and lawn sprinkler systems, which are considered specialty systems

 Watch Out for Vague Language

-Exclusion clauses like 'normal wear and tear' can be used to deny legitimate claims.
+Exclusion clauses like 'normal wear and tear,' 'improper installation,' or 'any condition not expressly covered' give providers wide discretion to deny claims.
 Always request a full written contract and read every exclusion line-by-line before signing.

 For a deeper look at what's covered under related protection products, see our guide on home warranty plumbing coverage.